Vishnukrchy/TaskManager-Application/ToDo-APP/README.md

 ## Contribution
 Feel free to fork this repository and contribute by submitting a pull request.
 Any contributions, issues, and feature requests are welcome.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any questions or feedback, please contact [your-email@example.com].
+For any questions or feedback, please contact vishnukrkamat@gmail.com